onehungrymind/ng2-named-router-outlets/README.md

 ![image](https://cloud.githubusercontent.com/assets/1544557/19240137/f65169f6-8ebd-11e6-8b86-fa189a65b744.png)
-# Named Routes in Angular 2
+# Named Router Outlets in Angular 2

 An app that shows conference speakers and their bios.
-The purpose of the project is to showcase named parallel routes using the Angular 2 Component Router.
+The purpose of the project is to showcase named parallel router outlets using the Angular 2 Component Router.
 It is built using the Angular CLI.

 ## Getting started
 * You will need to have NodeJS and NPM installed via [NodeJS.org](https://nodejs.org)